Early-Stage DPN Diagnosis

 Diabetic peripheral neuropathy (DPN) is a mortality risk and is an essential precursor to diabetic limb loss.
-Undiagnosed and untreated foot problems in people with diabetes can quickly progress with complications to foot ulcers and recurring foot ulcers, and eventually to diabetes-related lower-extremity amputations (DRLEAs).
+Undiagnosed and untreated foot problems in people with diabetes can quickly progress with complications to foot ulcers and recurring foot ulcers and eventually to diabetes-related lower-extremity amputations (DRLEAs).
 It is these amputations that bring a high level of patient mortality.
 Neurological screening tests, including the 128-Hz traditional tuning fork (TTF), have long been used to identify and track DPN progression, thereby guiding the implementation of preventive strategies.
 Although a traditional tuning fork is a sensitive indicator of neuropathy, its shortcomings include the lack of objectivity, standardization, and quantification.
-The Electronic Tuning Fork™ (ETF-Mx) overcomes the limitations of a traditional tuning fork (TTF) by providing the objectivity, uniformity, and quantification of clinical findings.
+The Electronic Tuning Fork™ (ETF-Mx) overcomes the limitations of a traditional tuning fork (TTF) by providing objectivity, uniformity, and quantification of clinical findings.

-Wireless medical device (battery powered)
+Wireless medical device (battery-powered)

 First and only medical-grade 64, 128, 256 Hz Electronic Tuning Fork

 Ideal for risk stratification and tracking of pedal DPN, entrapment neuropathy, fall risk, pre-/post-operative nerve release

 Standardized timed vibration testing between patients and providers